Geetha63/MS-Teams-Scripts/AddTeacherToDistribution list-Education domain/README.md

 Script will search and filter teachers in a tenant using license parameter and adds to the *All teachers* distribution list

-System should have the Azureadpreview module [`Install-Module azure preview`](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0-preview#installing-the-azure-ad-module) to execute the script
+System should have the Azureadpreview module [`Install-Module AzureADPreview`](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0-preview#installing-the-azure-ad-module) to execute the script

 # Inputs
 Global Administrator or Azure AD Administrator credentials